adelriosantiago/adelriosantiago-blog/url-shorteners/eng.md

 One simple tip to understand your Twitter audience that most people don't use

 This 10 second tip can help you understand your Twitter audience

+Do this 10 second trick to know your twitter audience

+A 10 second trick to understand your Twitter audience better

 </hidden>